Occupational Health and Safety Information

-For over nine years the Union has employed Steve Rocco and Chris Giblin, through funding support from Incolink, as OH&S Officers in the Victoria Branch.
-Both have spent over 70 years collectively in the trade as qualified plumbers, and hold formal OH&S qualifications such as Advanced Diploma/ Diploma in Occupational Health and Safety (Applied Science), Diplomas in OH&S and Quality Auditing, Cert IV Workplace Training and Assessment, and other industry based accredited training.
+For over eleven years the Union has employed Steve Rocco and Chris Giblin, through funding support from Incolink, as OH&S Officers in the Victoria Branch.
+Both have spent over 75 years collectively in the trade as qualified plumbers, and hold formal OH&S qualifications including Advanced Diploma OH&S (Business management), Diploma in Occupational Health and Safety (Applied Science), Diplomas in Quality Auditing (OH&S), Cert IV Workplace Training and Assessment, and other industry based accredited training.

 The range of their roles are wide and varied.
-On a daily basis they are called upon to attend sites either due to a call from a Member, to support member DWG OH&S Rep's, to assist employers in identifying areas of improvement, taking phone calls from Members on concerns they have at work, or random drop in visits.
+On a daily basis they are called upon to attend sites either due to a call from a Member, to support member DWG OH&S Rep's, to assist employers in identifying areas of improvement, taking phone calls from Members on concerns they have at work, attending various industry stakeholder meetings, assisting with WorkCover or income protection claims, or random drop in visits.

-The Unit also assists Members in regards to WorkCover claims, managing return- to- work plans, and assisting Members with their leisure time insurances covered by their EBA and delivered through the Incolink building and construction industry accident and illness benefits program.
+The Unit also assists Members in regards to WorkCover claims, managing return- to- work plans, and assisting Members with their leisure time income protection insurances covered by their EBA; delivered through the Incolink "Building and construction industry accident and illness benefits program".

 Some of the committees the Officers sit on to have the views and opinions of the Membership heard are: